Welcome to the Shanghai Screenwriters Workshop!

 In fairness to other participants, submissions which do not adhere to the above guidelines will not be accepted.

-While we welcome submissions from all genres and which represent a wide variety of world-views, please be aware that—while we understand that it may, for one reason or another, be the intention of the writer to offend others with their work—material which conveys overtly racist, sexist or otherwise hateful attitudes towards others will not be tolerated.
+While we welcome submissions from all genres and which represent a wide variety of world-views, please be aware that material which conveys overtly racist, sexist, homophobic, or otherwise hateful attitudes towards others will not be tolerated.

 Are there any guidelines for giving (and receiving) feedback?